Blazer2020/MediBox/README.md

-# 🧑‍⚕️ MediBox – IoT-Powered Medicine & Environment Manager
+# 🧑‍⚕️ MediBox – IoT-Powered Medicine Reminder

 MediBox is a **smart, connected health assistant** built using **ESP32**.
 It offers **medicine scheduling**, **environmental monitoring**, and **remote parameter control** via **MQTT** and **Node-RED**.
 Simulated on **Wokwi** and ready for **real-world deployment**.